 We understand that nothing can prepare you for a holiday celebration without your children, but fortunately, there are ways to help you regain some peace of mind.
 By considering the 5 tips above as you enter the holiday season, you will be able to navigate your circumstances confidently and realistically, managing your expectations well enough to better avoid feeling disappointed.

-With this advice in mind, we invite you to schedule a free consultation at (845) 605-4330 to get answers to your questions from our tried-and-true family attorneys.
+With this advice in mind, we invite you to schedule a consultation at (845) 605-4330 to get answers to your questions from our tried-and-true family attorneys.